Madison

 gravity stays at a constant height above

-the ground, or should one try to minimize one's ground contact time?
-Implications of the toy model
+ground, or should one try to minimize one's ground contact time?
+Implications of the toy

 for real-world training will also